 Unless you are heavily involved in healthcare management, you may not have heard of population health or population health management tools, let alone know the significance it plays in your community.
 Don’t worry, you’re not the only one that hasn’t.
-In fact, there are many healthcare professionals that don’t understand the scope of it either.
+Population management is a relatively new and niche aspect of healthcare and so there are many healthcare professionals that don’t understand the scope of it either.
 This is partially due to the fact that the healthcare industry as a whole is growing and taking on many technological advances that go far beyond state of the art MRI machines or complex surgeries.
 Population health is somewhat self-explanatory in the respect that it truly is the study and work towards bettering a selection population, such as a community or large area.

 You don’t just stumble upon or simply achieve a perfection in population health, and you can’t will it into existence because there are many moving parts to implementing health improvements.
 As such, it is necessary to find the tools that go into making this possible as well as how they play a part in individual care.

 To know where to start, you must know who you are dealing with.
 A healthcare organization serves a distinct geographic area, with a few outliers, that have health issues.
 Many communities have similar health problems no matter where they are, such as a larger group of aging individuals with somewhat similar ailments or a cold/flu season for many people come fall and winter.
 However, there are unique situations in some communities, such as the outbreak of measles where vaccines are not administered.

 No matter the commonality or rarity, each population has its own patterns that healthcare professionals are trying to work in.
 These patterns help identify where more efforts need to placed for aiding in things including education, preventative care, disease control and health promotion.
 When a population knows better how to take care of themselves, it is much easier to control outbreaks, prevent avoidable illnesses, and lower costs involved with healthcare for both facilities and individuals.

 Using Analytics to Identify Problems